jtf-1/JTF1-PRETENSE_SYRIA/README.md

 - 60 minutes
 - 90 mninutes

 The current window can also be cancelled from the menu.
-After a window has been cancelled the carrier will retun to the point at which the wind was requested and continue holding station.
+After a window has been cancelled the carrier will retun to the point at which the window was requested and continue holding station.

 DYNAMIC DECK TEMPLATES
 ======================